 - outline the administrative and consultative process for the establishment, review and return of rehabilitation bonds (Part A); and

-The MRSD Act requires the holder of an exploration / mining licence or extractive industry work authority to rehabilitate the land in accordance with the rehabilitation requirements of the approved work plan, licence conditions or specific code of practice1.
+The MRSD Act requires the holder of an exploration, prospecting, retention, mining licence or extractive industry work authority to rehabilitate the land in accordance with the rehabilitation requirements of the approved work plan, licence conditions or specific Code of Practice1.

-From 1 January 2010, quarries that are less than five hectares in area and less than fives metres in depth, provided that no blasting or native vegetation clearance occurs, are exempt from the requirement to work to an approved work plan.
-Such quarries are instead required to comply with the code of practice.
+From 1 January 2010, quarries that are less than five hectares in area and less than five metres in depth, are exempt from the requirement to work to an approved work plan provided that no blasting or native vegetation clearance occurs.
+Such quarries are instead required to comply with the Code of Practice.
 The code does not apply to quarries that are less than one hectare in area and less than two metres in depth.
 These quarries are exempt from regulation under the MRSD Act.

-Rehabilitation plans must take into account a number of factors listed in section 79 of the MRSD Act.
+Rehabilitation plans must consider factors listed in section 79 of the MRSD Act.
 The Act requires rehabilitation to be carried out progressively during the life of the operation.
-Mining and exploration licences and work authorities are also granted subject to a number of conditions which may contain further rehabilitation requirements.
+Mining and exploration licences and work authorities are also granted subject to conditions which may contain further rehabilitation requirements.
+Rehabilitation plans for mines are to set out milestones to achieve a landform that is safe, stable and sustainable, including measures to control identified risks.

 2.2 Rehabilitation bonds

-The department is non-discriminatory with respect to land tenure and requires bonds to be lodged for operations on both private and Crown land.
-This position is in keeping with the objectives of the MRSD Act which requires land which has been mined or from which stone has been extracted to be rehabilitated.
-While standards of rehabilitation on private land are principally a matter for landowners, the department has an interest in ensuring that all land is rehabilitated to an appropriate standard (i.e. in relation to public safety, amenity and potential impacts on the wider environment).
+The Department is non-discriminatory with respect to land tenure and requires bonds to be lodged for operations on both private and Crown land.
+This position is in keeping with the objectives of the MRSD Act which requires land which has been mined, or from which stone has been extracted, to be rehabilitated.
+The Department ensures that all land is rehabilitated to an appropriate safe, stable and sustainable standard (i.e. in relation to public safety, amenity, potential impacts on the environment and having due regard to the principles of sustainable development as set out in section 2A of the MRSD Act).

-Rehabilitation bonds are periodically reviewed by the department to ensure that they remain at appropriate levels during the life of the operation.
-The bond will also be reviewed when a work plan variation is submitted, a tenement is transferred or when requested by the tenement holder.
+Rehabilitation bonds will be reviewed when a work plan variation is approved, prior to a tenement being transferred or when requested by the tenement holder.

-Currently, the department only accepts rehabilitation bonds in the form of an unconditional bank guarantee.
-Other forms of financial security such as insurance bonds and cash bonds are not accepted by the department at this time2.
-Refer to Appendix 1 for the department's bond policy and quisite form of the bank guarantee.
+Currently, the Department accepts rehabilitation bonds in the form of an unconditional bank guarantee and cash bonds up to the value of $50,000.
+Refer to Appendix 1 for the Department's bond policy and requisite form of the bank guarantee.

 3. Self-assessment of rehabilitation liability

-The approach described in these guidelines enables operators to assess the rehabilitation liability of their operation by the application of standard rehabilitation rates for simple operations (refer to section 12) and a rehabilitation bond calculator (refer to section 13) for all other operations.
+The approach described in these guidelines enables operators to assess the rehabilitation liability of their operation by the application of standard rehabilitation rates for simple operations (refer to sections 9 to 11) and utilising a rehabilitation bond calculator (refer to section 12) for all other operations.

-An estimate of the rehabilitation liability is also required in annual reports by mining licensees under the Mineral Resources Development Regulations 2002.
-Mining licensees may provide an estimation of their annual liability assessment using either the department's bond calculator, the standard rates for small sites (described in section 12) or an alternative methodology.
-If the licensee chooses to use an alternative methodology they will need to provide sufficient documentation to substantiate how the liability estimate was derived.
+Under the Mineral Resources (Sustainable Development) (Mineral Industries) Regulations 2019, mining licensees are to include an estimate of their rehabilitation liability in annual reports.
+Mining licensees may provide an estimation of their annual liability assessment using either the Department's bond calculator, the standard rates for small sites (described in section 11) or an alternative methodology.
+If the licensee chooses to use an alternative methodology, sufficient documentation is to be provided to substantiate how the liability estimate was determined.
 Such documentation needs to include quantities, unit rates, decommissioning and disposal rates.
-The self assessment will also need to include management costs, contingencies and monitoring costs where warranted.
+The self-assessment will also need to include management costs, allow for contingencies and on-going monitoring costs where warranted.

-To ensure accuracy in bond assessments, the department will also undertake targeted audits of self-assessments for quality assurance.
+To ensure accuracy in bond assessments, the Department will also undertake targeted audits of self-assessments included in annual reports for quality assurance.

 Part A: Establishing and Managing Rehabilitation Bonds